Last week, I got married. To my Wife Rebecca – or Bex, as she is better known.

 It’s a waste of money.
 My parents, who were paired for three decades, spent the $20,000 they had painstakingly saved on the down payment for a house, instead of a wedding.
 I think that was incredibly clever.
 Should any man with wads of cash in his pocket desperately want to marry me (as unlikely as that is, given my propensity to date writers and musicians), I would ask that we spend the money on a home, a holiday, or just give it to charity.

 I don’t want a diamond ring.
 I am very clumsy and I lose things easily – it would just be a stress and a worry.
-Also, diamonds tend to be mined by workers who toil in horrible dark mines under slavish conditions.
+Also, diamonds tend to be mined by workers who toil in horrible dark caverns under slavish conditions.
 Screw that.

 Lastly, I can’t be bothered to deal with the anxiety.
 For many couples, organizing the event and getting their (often dysfunctional) families together can be an unbearable stress.